 Analytical Thinking: As enterprise software is linked together, a problem in one module might affect several business operations.
 With strong analytical skills, QA specialists can identify the fundamental causes of problems, predict potential dangers, and develop tests that delve deeper into the program.

-Communication: QA teams are considered the bridge between developers, business stakeholders, compliance officers, and end-users.
+Communication: QA teams are the bridge between developers, business stakeholders, compliance officers, and end users.
+They must write clear defect reports developers can resolve quickly and present test metrics executives understand.

 Continuous Learning: To achieve long-term success, QA teams must remain adaptable by adopting new tools, learning new domains, and shifting between automation and exploratory testing as needed.
 The idea of constant improvement ensures that QA remains a value generator for the business.